Students and teachers at Sumter Central High School participated in an Autism Walk to show support, promote awareness, and celebrate inclusion!

 Sumter County Schools was proud to celebrate our 100 Most Outstanding Students for their excellence in academics, arts, athletics, character, and leadership.
 These students represent the very best of our district and demonstrate what is possible through dedication, perseverance, and hard work.
 We congratulate each of these students for their achievements and thank our teachers, families, and community for supporting their success.
 Brick by Brick — Building a Stronger Sumter County School System.

-about 19 hours ago, Sumter County Schools
+about 2 months ago, Sumter County Schools

 100 students who were recognized for character, leadership, arts, academics, and athletics